-3.2 The context for this study is the nature of settlements within the District boundary.
-Lichfield and Burntwood are considered the only two urban areas, with the rest of the District considered rural.
+3.2 Having regard to the DEFRA classifications and Core Policy 1 of the Local Plan Strategy, Lichfield and Burntwood are considered the only two urban areas, with the rest of the District considered rural.
 However, it is recognised that some are closely linked and influenced by their location adjacent to urban areas and thus their characteristics are different.
 In particular, Fazeley exhibits close links with Tamworth, Streethay with Lichfield, and Little Aston with Sutton Coldfield and Birmingham.
+This is also recognised in the Local Plan Strategy.